midnightntwrk/midnight-architecture/specification/dust.md

 However, if other parts of the transaction already sufficiently cover the fees, Dust is not subtracted from the new registration, and the amount distributed is correspondingly higher.
-This is in contrast with `DustSpend`s, as their privacy doesn't (without additional cost) allow for partial refunds.
+By contrast, `DustSpend`s do not allow partial refunds as the privacy mechanism doesn't make obvious where to refund *to*.

 Registrations are processed sequentially and in order of the segment IDs of their `Intent`s.
-Note that as fee payments are processed during the guaranteed segment, this process only affects inputs and outputs in this segment.
-Further, to minimize the amount of fees taken, all segments' `DustSpend`s are processed first, and then the Dust registrations are processed in sequence.
+Note that as fee payments are processed during the guaranteed segment, this process affects only inputs and outputs in this segment.
+Further, to minimize the amount of fees taken, all `DustSpend`s in a segment are processed first, and then the segment's Dust registrations are processed in sequence.

 ```rust